choudharikiranv15/Projects/README.md

-# Projects
+<i>This project contains the HTML & CSS codes of Amazon Clone Project </i>
-Amazon Clone website Codes
+link to resources